Not My Job: We Quiz Comedian Aidy Bryant On '80s Brians

 PETER SAGAL, HOST:

-SAGAL: So is it true to say, like a lot of very funny people, you've always been funny?
+SAGAL: Is it true to say, like a lot of very funny people, you've always been funny?
 You were, like, class clown, a young comedian?

 BRYANT: That's for sure.

 SAGAL: That's all of us, I think.
 Yeah.

 SAGAL: You were doing comedy, like, as an improv when you were growing up in Phoenix, right?

 BRYANT: I did teen improv, which you know...

 BRYANT: ...You want to see.